gerekper/ganjaking/wp-content/plugins/permalink-manager-pro/README.txt

 8. Permalink Manager settings.

 == Changelog ==

+= 2.3.1 (February 13, 2022) =
+* Dev - Bulk tools ("Regenerate/Reset" and "Find & replace") and "Quick Edit" code was refactored
+* Dev - Minor code improvements
+* Dev - New filter field - 'permalink_manager_ate_uri_editor'
+* Dev - Improved compatibility with WPML's Advanced Translation Editor
+* Fix - The /feed/ endpoint returns 404 error if 'feeds' in rewrite property of requested post type object is set to false
+* Fix - The canonical redirect is no longer forced for LearnPress front-end pages

 = 2.3.0 (December 14, 2022) =
 * Dev - For improved readability, the plugin's code has been reformatted and more comments have been added to match WordPress PHP Coding Standards